 Keeping your computer updated is one of the best ways to ensure cybercriminals can’t break into and access your data.
 You should ensure that any security tools like antivirus programs are up-to-date in order to protect your computer against the latest malware threats.

-While fraudsters use a variety of tools and tactics to convince you to provide them with access to your bank account and other personal details, be sure to stay vigilant to protect yourself!
+While fraudsters use a variety of tools and tactics to convince you to provide them with access to your account and other personal details, it's important to stay vigilant to protect yourself.

-First Republic Bank offers a range of complimentary cybersecurity services to proactively safeguard your accounts and improve your security posture (like our complimentary Internet Security Health Check).
-To schedule and learn more about these services, please contact your Preferred Banker or Relationship Manager or e-mail InformationSecurity@FirstRepublic.com.
+First Republic offers a range of complimentary cybersecurity services to proactively safeguard your accounts and improve your security posture.
+To schedule and learn more about these services, please contact your Preferred Banker, Relationship Manager or Wealth Manager or e-mail InformationSecurity@FirstRepublic.com.